fathzer-games/jchess-core/README.md

     - Move generation improvements:
         - Use bitboards to generate moves faster?
 My guess is it is faster.
 Nevertheless, chesslib implementation, which is not very optimized, is not dramatically faster.
 Moreover, no way to have it work with some chess variants like Capablanca.
         - Think about using multithreading in move generation.
 It is quite simple except to check if move make king in check as it moves pieces on the board.
-- Engine improvements:
-    - Perform some Quiescence Search before evaluate move
-    - Improve evaluation function
-    - Use killer moves in Alpha beta pruning moves sort?

 ## Known bugs
-Not exactly bugs yet ... because all moves returned by Board are legal.
-But these are potential bugs:
-- See FIXME in com.fathzer.jchess.pgn.MoveAlgebraicNotationBuilder.
-- See FIXME in com.fathzer.jchess.ai.NaiveEngine and com.fathzer.jchess.ai.RandomEngine.